starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/react.md

 ```

 The resource returns a domain-shaped value.
 The component reads that value at the
 same output boundary as the cart example.
+React owns the timing: sync runs after
+React commits, and cleanup/finalize run when React cleans up the component.

 ## DOM element resources